How to Run Mortgage Protection Facebook Ads Without Tripping Meta's Rules

 The math you should expect

-Don’t judge a HOUSING campaign on day three.
+Don’t judge a Special Ad Category campaign on day three.
 The restricted category and broad audiences need a learning runway.
 Here is a realistic frame to plan against:

 | Metric | Planning benchmark |